giorgoch/restSampleJersey/README.md

 This is a Demo for creating and consuming Rest web services.
 It demonstrates basic spring mvc also.
+I also use HttpClient from  https://hc.apache.org/httpcomponents-client-ga/ to consume  Rest service.
 TODO Aop for logging.
+TODO IOC for testing.

 I have use
 Spring Tool Suite